maciekrytel/RestFullService/README.md

 ## **Steps how to run scripts that will setup database for the project**

-What you have to do, is just to install H2 Database.
+What you have to do is just to install H2 Database.
 Then access database with running h2 desktop app or use this url:

 `http://localhost:8080/h2`

 ## **Example usages**

-First of All, I recommend to use Postman to execute curl commands.
+First of all I recommend to use Postman to execute curl commands.
+List of API endpoints below.

 #### **API Endpoints:**
 ##### GET all Notes